 Try searching job boards for specific skills or methodologies, which may surface roles with non-standard titles, or other types of roles where you can get UX experience.

 There is such a wide variety of job titles that it’s important to actually look at the requirements – e.g., some entry-level jobs don’t say “junior” in the title – to see if you are a good fit.

-Take the requirement of a certain number of years of experience with a grain of salt – focus more on what you have done, what your skills are, and how you can meet the needs of the role, and communicate this very clearly in your career assets.
+Take any “years of experience” requirements with a grain of salt – focus more on what you have done, what your skills are, and how you can meet the needs of the role, and communicate this very clearly in your career assets.

 Connect with staffing agencies for contract work.
+There are some good ones out there.
 Watch out for recruiters who are shady, don’t understand what they are looking for, jerk you around, pressure you to take a job, or don’t pay enough.

-Hire a career coach (like me!) to help you with your career strategy, job search, career assets, professional branding, LinkedIn engagement, negotiating, etc.
+Hire a career coach (like me!) to help accelerate your job search progress.

-Don’t assume you need to meet 100% of the requirements on a job description (not-so-fun fact – men tend to be less concerned about this, whereas women and people of color sometimes feel they need to be fully “qualified” and see themselves as having deficits in a negative way).
+Don’t assume you need to meet 100% of the requirements on a job description in order to be qualified.
+Not-so-fun fact: men tend to be less concerned about this, whereas women and people of color sometimes feel they need to be fully “qualified” because they have a knowledge or skills gap.

 Keep track of all aspects of your job search, including companies, referrals, interviews, contact info, links, general notes and status.
 Save all job descriptions in case they get taken down.
 This will help you stay organized and is a resource for identifying patterns and successes (e.g., number of interviews increases as you get better at pitching yourself, or after you complete your LinkedIn profile).